Yahid-Basha/Yahid-Basha/README.md

 🎓 &nbsp;At present I’m pursuing Information Technology at VR Siddhartha Engineering College,Vijayawada.\
 ✅ &nbsp;I am Experienced in C, C++, python & java programming languages.\
-🛤️ &nbsp;I am currently working on an interactable portfolio webpage as Frontend project.\
+🛤️ &nbsp;I am currently in Junior year. \
-🎯 &nbsp;I enjoying learning and working with technologies  Data Science, Deep Learning.\
+🎯 &nbsp;I enjoy learning and build new things.\
 📧 &nbsp;You can drop a mail @-yahidbashat@gmail.com!
 I'll try to respond as soon as I can.